I recently was interviewed by a professional who works within the brain injury industry. During the interview, he asked 26 questions.

 My Experience with Brain Injury

 I remained in a coma for 3 weeks and was not expected to live the night of the accident.
 I was also not expected to succeed beyond high school academically.
-This expectation was shared with my parents after I underwent 2 EEG’s and a battery of social and psychological testing at the age of 10.
-My parents did not share this expectation with me.
+This expectation was shared with my parents after I underwent 2 EEG’s and a battery cognitive, social and psychological testing at the age of 10.
+My parents did not share the expectations of these cognitive, social and psychological testing with me.

 What I Shared with the Professional when Asked About the Term “New Normal”